TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 In short, break the big problem down and solve each of the smaller problems until you've solved the big problem.

 ### Solving Fizz Buzz
-To demonstrate this workflow in action lets solve a common programming exercise, [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
+To demonstrate this workflow in action, let's solve a common programming exercise: [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).

 #### Understanding The Problem
 > Write a program that takes a user's input and prints the numbers from one to the number the user entered.
 However, for multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
 For numbers which are multiples of both three and five print `FizzBuzz`.